CiscoDevNet/vault/README.md

 ### Step 2: Initialize and Configure Vault
-Locate the provided Postman Collection folder, [import](https://learning.postman.com/docs/postman/collections/importing-and-exporting-data/) the `Vault.postman_collection` & `Vault-Env.postman_environment` into Postman and env variable and start initializing vault using its APIs
+Locate the provided Postman Collection folder, [import](https://learning.postman.com/docs/postman/collections/importing-and-exporting-data/) the `Vault.postman_collection` & `Vault-Env.postman_environment` [Found Here](Postman-Collection)  into Postman and env variable and start initializing vault using its APIs

 Assuming you chose to run vault using `Option #2` you will need to Initialize vault only once on initial run.